David-UniNA/OMICSdataPIPELINE/README.md

 # OMICS data pipline based on miRDeep2

 The aim of this repository is to provide a simple step-b-step guide for beginners to map and quantify miRNAs from public available datasets.
-This guide is based on the linux environment (Ubuntu) and [miRDeep2](https://www.mdc-berlin.de/content/mirdeep2-documentation?mdcbl%5B0%5D=/n-rajewsky%23t-data%2Csoftware%26resources&mdctl=0&mdcou=20738&mdcot=6&mdcbv=crsjgo3KpH2eVDwEmJ_-5lh5FYkn8dZh4PNU6NsBrTE), which is a software package for identification of novel and known miRNAs in deep sequencing data.
+This guide is based on the linux environment (Ubuntu vers.
+22-04) and [miRDeep2](https://www.mdc-berlin.de/content/mirdeep2-documentation?mdcbl%5B0%5D=/n-rajewsky%23t-data%2Csoftware%26resources&mdctl=0&mdcou=20738&mdcot=6&mdcbv=crsjgo3KpH2eVDwEmJ_-5lh5FYkn8dZh4PNU6NsBrTE), which is a software package for identification of novel and known miRNAs in deep sequencing data.

 **Steps:**